priyam-03/GA-Feature-Selector-Lung-Cancer/README.md

 ## Repository Structure
 - `GA_FeatureSelector_LungCancer.ipynb`: Jupyter notebook that contains the entire pipeline, including data preprocessing, feature extraction, genetic algorithm for feature selection, and classification.
-- `data/`: Directory for storing lung histopathological image data (not included in the repo).
-- `models/`: Directory to store pre-trained models or save newly trained models.
-- `results/`: Directory to save performance results, including feature selection outcomes and classification metrics.

 ## Requirements
 The project requires the following Python libraries: